tomberget/github-actions-workshop/WORKSHOP_GUIDE.md

 - **Total Time**: 12-15 hours
 - **Format**: Self-paced with 12 progressive lessons
 - **Prerequisites**: Basic Git, command line, and programming knowledge

+### Cross-Platform Considerations

+This workshop is designed to work on macOS, Linux, and Windows.

+- **Windows users** should use Git Bash (recommended) or refer to PowerShell/Command Prompt alternatives provided in the lessons
+- All workflow YAML files use commands that run on GitHub's runners (Ubuntu by default), so they work consistently regardless of the student's local platform
+- Local terminal commands in Lesson 1 provide platform-specific alternatives

 ### Pedagogical Approach